climsoft/climsoft-database/docs/v5/design.md

 ## c5_feature_geometry

 This table defines the geometry of features.
 We expect features to be of different geospatial types: e.g. polygons, points, lines.
 For example, `Kisumu County` may be defined as a polygon.
-Given that current Climsoft installations implementations only require points, we intend to additionally include `latitude` and `longitude` columns for compatibility with existing installations and not add any new software dependencies.
+Given that previous Climsoft installations only require points, we intend to additionally include `latitude` and `longitude` columns for compatibility with existing software in order to not require any new dependencies.

 | `id` | `version_number` | `feature_id` | `geometry_type` | `shape` | `current` |
 | --- | --- | --- | --- | --- | --- |